The Newton Public Art Commission is excited to present the Newton Fall Plein Air Paint Out followed by a wet paint art show on Saturday, Sept 28.

 All paintings must be done “en plein air” outside, in natural lighting, during the time frame of the event.

-Artists may stamp an unlimited number of canvases, but will submit up to two pieces for the contest, display, and sale.
+Artists may stamp an unlimited number of canvases, but may submit up to two pieces for the contest, display, and sale.
 Canvases must be free of images prior to stamping, though a base coat of paint is allowed.

 All work is to be done in a two-dimensional medium.